Drangey Bird Cliff in North Iceland and the Viking Grettir the Strong

 And everywhere we looked there were birds.
 Only the fog prevented me from taking more photos.

-Drangey is the home of myriads of birds and it is white in places from the guano, which in my opinion adds to the beauty of the cliff.
+Drangey is the home of a myriad of birds and the guano has coloured the cliff white in places.
+This only adds to the rugged beauty of the island in my opinion.

-The bird species which can be found in abundance on the cliff are guillemot, puffin, and auk, plus many other species, f.ex. the fulmar, the puffin, the kittiwake, the raven, and the falcon.
+The bird species that can be found in abundance on the cliff are guillemot, puffin, and auk, plus many other species, f.ex. the fulmar, the puffin, the kittiwake, the raven, and the falcon.

-We saw several young ravens in the fog.
+We also saw several young ravens in the fog.
 And a lot of puffins.

 Birds on Drangey island

 The cute puffin is the most popular bird in Iceland and most visitors seek it out when visiting Iceland.
-With its multi-coloured beak, it is quite spectacular.
+With its multi-coloured beak and orange feet, it is quite cute.

-And on Drangey you will see puffins all over and one can get beautiful photos of them.
+And on Drangey you will see puffins all over the island and one can get beautiful photos of them.
+It must be breathtaking visiting Drangey Island on a sunny day.

-Unfortunately, it was foggy, but here is a link to Drangeyjarferðir tours, where they have some lovely, clear photos of Drangey cliff and the puffins.
+Unfortunately, it was foggy, but here is a link to Drangeyjarferðir tours, where they have some lovely, clear photos of Drangey Island and the puffins.

-There were puffin holes all over the place.
-The puffins make around 3 meters long holes from the top of the cliff, so we were actually walking on top of the puffin holes while exploring the top of the rock.
+Where there are puffins there are puffin holes, called burrows.
+The puffins make around 3-meters long holes from the top of the cliff, so we were actually walking on top of the puffin holes while exploring the top of the rock.

 Birds-eggs are collected in Drangey in the spring when both the eggs are collected and the birds are caught.
 We could see ropes and ladders for this purpose in many places on the island.